-- Peruse the CRC calendar to identify events for marketing; know about and promote the upcoming events (some require pre-registration.
-Coordinate responsibilities to ensure all events are covered, but without duplication. - Design the campaign to include emails, Facebook, Twitter, posters, sandwich boards, faculty and club outreach. - Design innovative promotional campaigns to educate about and market the CRC as a valuable resource - Design innovative marketing materials to promote specific career events not assigned to a specific CA(s) (e.g., CESs organized by CSB, various Fairs) - Check CRC email and post on a daily basis for events that may need to be promoted - Log the events/programs marketed and report those to the CRC Assessment Coordinator - Educate the CAs on upcoming events via email, the CRC post, individual communication and at meetings - Ensure all marketing pieces are labeled and/or branded appropriately - Design marketing pieces to promote specific resources (GoingGlobal, Linkedin, etc ...) - YOU MUST COPY LESLIE ON ALL MARKETING PIECES - Events open to all students need to be coordinated/communicated with CSB (Career Resource Center, Jackie Miller).
+- Peruse the CRC calendar to identify events for marketing; know about and promote the upcoming events (some require pre-registration).
+Coordinate responsibilities to ensure all events are covered, but without duplication. - Design the campaign to include emails, Facebook, Twitter, posters, sandwich boards, faculty and club outreach. - Design innovative promotional campaigns to educate about and market the CRC as a valuable resource - Design innovative marketing materials to promote specific career events not assigned to a specific CA(s) (e.g., CESs organized by CSB, various Fairs) - Check CRC email and post on a daily basis for events that may need to be promoted - ALL MARKETING PIECES MUST BE APPROVED PRIOR TO SENDING OUT/POSTING; All marketing pieces should be sent to the Director.
+Some marketing pieces will need to be approved by the Assistant Director (e.g., CES promotions; Facebook, Twitter & CareerBuzz promotions). - Log the events/programs marketed and report those to the CRC Assessment Coordinator - Educate the CAs on upcoming events via email, the CRC post, individual communication and at meetings - Ensure all marketing pieces are appropriately branded (e.g., standard footer on posters, emails) - Design marketing pieces to promote specific resources (GoingGlobal, Linkedin, etc ...) - YOU MUST COPY LESLIE ON ALL MARKETING PIECES - Events open to all students need to be coordinated/communicated with CSB (Career Resource Center, Jackie Miller).
 Talk to the Director of Career Services for clarity.